makuke1234/atto/README.md

 	| ------------- | ------ |
 	| atto          | Shows help<br>![help image](./images/help.PNG) |
 	| atto \[file\] | Starts editor with the specified file,<br>file does not have to exist prior<br>(where \[file\] is the file's name) |

+# Contributing

+The project is by no means perfect.
+Feel free to report any bugs that you may find.
+Feature request are also welcome but keep in mind that the priority of this editor is to be as small as possible.
+Bug fixing is my first priority.

 # License